dokeeno/dokeeno.github.com/_posts/2012-05-30-product-tour.md

 * Customers effectively learn about your product updates/features
 * Minimize cost on customer support since customers know how to get things done
 * Get feedback from customers about the product updates
-* More focus towards the product development rather feature delivery
+* You can focus towards the product development rather than delivering features

 **[Lets Get Started](/getting-started.html)**